basicallydan/danhough.com/_posts/2016-03-04-github-webhooks-with-flask.markdown

 comments: false
 ---

-On my to-do list for a while I've had a goal of automating deployment of my blog somehow.
-It's powered by Jekyll, in case you didn't know, so [the source is all on GitHub](https://github.com/basicallydan/danhough.com).
+On my to-do list for a while I've had a goal of automating deployment of my blog.
+It's powered by Jekyll, in case you didn't know, so [the source is all hosted on GitHub](https://github.com/basicallydan/danhough.com).
 Before today, this was my process for writing a new post: